SammyEnigma/QTypes/Examples/SearchModel/README.md

 ### minSearchLength: int

-The minimum length of the text to start the search filtring .
+The minimum length of the text to start the search filtring (default: 1).
-By default, this property contains a value of 1.

 ----

 ### caseSensitive: bool

-By default, search in model data is not case sensitive.
+By default, search in model data is not case sensitive (default: false).

 ----